Your Path to Opportunity, Guided with Expertise.

 Defensive asylum is available in three different situations:

-Asylum cases are all different, so the process may not be quite the same for each case.
 There are certain aspects of the process, though, that are the same.
 Here is an overview of the Defensive Asylum process.

 The first step in the defensive asylum process is a master calendar, or initial, hearing.
 If you have a lawyer, the judge will list your matter for merits, or final, hearing.